smikhalevski/react-corsair/README.md

 # Pathname templates

 A pathname provided for a route is parsed as a pattern.
-Pathname patterns may contain named params and other metadata.
+Pathname patterns may contain named params and matching flags.
 Pathname patterns are compiled into a [`PathnameTemplate`](https://smikhalevski.github.io/react-corsair/classes/react_corsair.PathnameTemplate.html) when route is created.
 A template allows to both match a pathname, and build a pathname using a provided set of params.